 Eric K. Aasmundstad.
-Mr. Aasmundstad currently serves as Chairperson of the Nodak Mutual Group, Inc. Board of Directors, as well as Chairperson of the Board of Directors of all six insurance subsidiary companies of NI Holdings, Inc. Mr. Aasmundstad has served as Chairperson on the Board of Directors of NI Holdings, Inc. since its creation in March 2017.
+Mr. Aasmundstad currently serves as Chairperson of the Nodak Mutual Group, Inc. Board of Directors, as well as Chairperson of the Board of Directors of Nodak Insurance Company, American West Insurance Company, and Battle Creek Mutual Insurance Company.
+Mr. Aasmundstad has served as Chairperson on the Board of Directors of NI Holdings, Inc. since its creation in March 2017.
 Mr. Aasmundstad is also Chair of the Compensation Committee.